Senior Legal and Policy Adviser / Principal Legal and Policy Adviser

 - Draft consultation documents, briefings and final reports for the board, that are clear, concise and persuasive

-- Produce written work that is thorough, balanced and demonstrates strong attention to detail
+- Produce written work that is thorough, balanced and demonstrates strong attention to detail, and review similar work by other team members

 - Engage and consult effectively with a wide range of agencies, organisations and communities